carlfranklin/LocalizationInBlazor/README.md

 In this episode, we built a **Hosted Blazor WebAssembly** application, and we added localization support.

-We made use of the **Microsoft.Extensions.Localization NuGet** package, to leverage localization services, and used **AddLocalization**, and the **IStringLocalizer** interface, to accomplish that.
+We made use of the `Microsoft.Extensions.Localization NuGet` package, to leverage localization services, and used `AddLocalization`, and the `IStringLocalizer` interface, to accomplish that.

+We created an enumeration of the resource strings to avoid typos.

-This resulted in the default **Blazor** template application, but with support for English and Spanish.
+This resulted in the default Blazor template application, but with support for English and Spanish.

 We then added the ability for the user to select the language from a drop-down list.